wastib/SpectraStock/README.md

+NOTE: All development is now under a new git profile.
+Link to the SpectraStock https://github.com/byronwasti/SpectraStock The Spectrastock is actually on hold, as I work on the Spectrastock-Nano https://github.com/byronwasti/SpectraStock-Nano

 The .scad files are the program files for the 3D designs.
 They were modeled using OpenSCAD, a 3D modeler that uses code.
 To see a 3D representation of the files, the .STL folder has a few.
 Of special notice are the carriage and platform designs.

 -Byron